MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 Enter-PSSession -ContainerId $con.ContainerId –RunAsAdministrator
 ```

 From the remote container session return all processes with a process name of csrss.
-Take note of the process id for the running csrss process.
+Take note of the process id for the running csrss process (1228 in the example below).

 ```powershell
 [WINCONT]: PS C:\> get-process | where {$_.ProcessName -eq 'csrss'}